-Section 1389.1 is based on the rule found in New York Estates, Powers and Trusts Law Section 10-6.6(1)(1967).
+Section 1389.1 is based on the rule found in New York Estates,

+Powers and Trusts Law Section 10-6.6(1) (1967).

 Section 1389.2.
-Nonexercise or improper exercise of an imperative power
+Nonexercise or improper exercise of an imperative power:

-- 1389.2. (a) Unless the creating instrument or the donee, in writing, manifests a contrary intent, where the donce dies without having exercised an imperative power of appointment either wholly or in part, the persons designated as permissible appointees shall take equally of the property not already appointed.
-Where a inimum distribution requirement set by the donor is not satisfied by an equal division of the property not already appointed, the appointees who have received a partial appointment shall be required to refund a pro rata portion of the property they would otherwise be entitled to receive in an amount sufficient to meet such a minimum distribution requirement. - (b) Where an imperative power of appointment has been exercised defectively, either wholly or in part, its proper execution may be adjudged in favor of the person or persons purportedly benefited by the defective exercise. - (c) Where an imperative power of appointment has been so created as to confer on a person a right to have the power exercised in his favor, its proper exercise can be compelled in favor of such person, his assigns, his creditors, or his guardian or conservator.
+(a) Unless the creating instrument or the donee, in writing, manifests a contrary intent, where the donee dies without having exercised an imperative power of appointment either wholly or in part, the persons designated as permissible appointees shall take equally of the property not already appointed.
+Where the creating instrument establishes a minimum distribution requirement which is not satisfied by an equal division of the property not already appointed, the appointees who have received a partial appointment shall be required to return a pro rata portion of the property they would otherwise be entitled to receive in an amount sufficient to meet such a minimum distribution requirement.

+(b) Where an imperative power of appointment has been exercised defectively, either wholly or in part, its proper execution may be adjudged in favor of the person or persons intended to be benefited by the defective exercise.

+(c) Where an imperative power of appointment has been so created as to confer on a person a right to have the power exercised in his favor, its proper exercise can be compelled in favor of such person, his assigns, his creditors, or his guardian or conservator.

 Comment.
 Section 1389.2 states the consequences flowing from the imperative character of a power of appointment.
 Under subdivision (a), if an imperative power of appointment is created and the donee of the power dies without exercising it, the appointive assets go equally to the permissible objects of the power.
-Where there has been a partial appointment, unless the creating instrument or the donee has manifested a contrary intent, the assets already appointed are not thrown into a hotchpot and are considered only to the extent necessary to satisfy a requirement set by the donor that each of the permissible appointees receive a certain minimun amount.
+Where there has been a partial appointment, unless the creating instrument or the donee has manifested a contrary intent, the assets already appointed are not thrown into a hotchpot and are considered only to the extent necessary to satisfy a requirement set by the donor that each of the permissible appointees receive a certain minimum amount.
 The following illustrates these rules.
-The donor of a power specifies that the donee is to appoint at least 25 percent of the corpus of a trust to each of three permissible appointees (A, B, and C).
-(1) Donee appoints 10 percent to $\underline{\underline{A}}$ , but fails to appoint the remainder. $\underline{\underline{B}}$ and $\underline{\underline{C}}$ each take 30 percent and A takes 40 percent (30 plus 10).
-(2) Donee appoints 40 percent to $\underline{A}$ , but fails to appoint the remainder.
-Since 60 divided by 3 equals 20, the donee failed to satisfy the minimum distribution requirement set by the donor. -A therefore must "refund" a portion of the property he receives.
+The donor of a power specifies that the donce is to appoint at least 25 percent of the corpus of a trust to each of three permissible appointees (A, B, and C).
+(1) Donee appoints 10 percent to A, but fails to appoint the remainder.
+B and C each take 30 percent and A takes 40 percent (30 plus 10).
+(2) Donee appoints 40 percent to A, but fails to appoint the remainder.
+Since 60 divided by 3 equals 20, the donee failed to satisfy the minimum distribution requirement set by the donor.
+A therefore must "return" a portion of the property he receives.
 The appointive property will be distributed 25 percent (20 plus 5) each to B and C and 50 percent (40 plus 20 minus 10) to A. (3) Donee appoints 60 percent to A, 40 percent to B. This again fails to satisfy the minimum distribution requirement.
-To obtain the 25 percent required, A and B must "refund" on a pro rata basis and distribution is made accordingly--45 percent (60 minus 15) to $\underline{A}$ , 30 percent (40 minus 10) to B and 25 percent to $\underline{\mathbf{C}}$ .
-The arithmetic can become quite complex but the principle remains the same.
+To obtain the 25 percent required.
+A and B must "return" on a pro rata basis and distribution is made accordingly-45 percent (60 minus 15) to A, 30 percent (40 minus 10) to B and 25 percent to C. The arithmetic can become quite complex but the principle remains the same.
 Unless the creating instrument or the donee, in writing, manifests a contrary intent, a partial appointment is to be treated as reflecting an intended preference.
 The requirement of a writing by the donee is consistent with Probate Code Sections 1050-1054 concerning advancements.